 3 12 ounce bottles Guinness Stout

-4 5.5 oz cans Precise Feline Senior Formula
+4 5.5 oz cans Precise Feline Hairball Formula

 1 cellophane wrapper for 6 ounces Gouda cheese from Wild Oats, containing roughly 3 ounces remaining with thick mold growth on surface

 1 cellophane wrapper to large Wild Oats focaccia [a breaded Italian-style food]

 1 paper bag from McDonalds, containing two paper boxes for "Big Mac" type hamburgers (each containing roughly one-quarter of an uneaten hamburger), two paper bags for french fries, 17 uneaten french fries, five unopened salt packets, six unused napkins, three packets unopened catsup, one packet opened catsup, one Happy Meal box shredded with unintelligible pen markings